jasonbeverage/cesium-particle-blog/index.md

 # Cesium Particle Systems

-*This tutorial will walk you through Cesium's particle system API and show you how you can add more realism and interesting special effects to your Cesium app.*
+*This tutorial will walk you through Cesium's particle system API and show you how to add more realism and interesting special effects to your Cesium app.*

 <p align="center"><img src="cesium_particles.gif"></p>

 ## What is a particle system?

-Particle systems are a graphical technique that let you simulate complex physically based effects.
-At their core, particle systems are a collection of small images that when viewed together form a more complex "fuzzy" object, such as fire, smoke, clouds, or fireworks.
-You'll see examples of particle systems in movies and video games.
-Imagine you want to represent damage to a plane.
-You can use Cesium's particle system to display an explosion on the plane's engine, then render a different particle system representing a smoke trail from the plane as it crashes.
+Particle systems are a graphical technique that simulates complex physically-based effects.
+At their core, particle systems are collections of small images that when viewed together form a more complex "fuzzy" object, such as fire, smoke, clouds, or fireworks.
+These complex effects are controlled by specifying the behavior of individual particles using properties such as initial position, velocity and lifespan.

+Particle system effects are common in movies and video games.
+For example, to represent damage to a plane a technical artist could use a particle system to represent an explosion on the plane's engine, then render a different particle system representing a smoke trail from the plane as it crashes.

 ## Quick Start